dbriones49/Wireshark/README.md

 # Statistics Filter
-Using the Statistics menue allows you to filter from a variety of options, including endpoints and packet length.
+Using the Statistics menu allows you to filter from a variety of options, including endpoints and packet length.
 Here I used a filter for protocol.

 ![image](https://github.com/dbriones49/Wireshark/assets/143753667/96f19235-e0c9-4a34-ae53-72b8d9369f8a)